 The habits, dispositions, and skills we teach in Writing and EAP classes may be transferred to communication in a variety of channels -- academic, civic, business, personal, and creative.
 The capacities for critical analysis and nuanced self-expression developed in these classes will prove useful whatever our students’ future careers.

-Our faculty are scholars in a variety of disciplines, including composition and rhetoric, creative writing, applied linguistics, literature, journalism, film, and education, among others.
-They bring these passions to their classrooms, as well as expertise in expository writing.
+Our faculty are scholars in a number of disciplines, including composition and rhetoric, creative writing, applied linguistics, literature, journalism, film, and education, among others.
+They bring these passions to their classrooms, as well as expertise in expository writing and TESOL.

 In addition to our core curriculum classes, the Writing Program offers creative writing courses, including a Creative Writing Minor.